 Use line 26 to figure depreciation for property used more than 50% in a qualified business use.
 Use line 27 to figure the depreciation for property used 50% or less in a qualified business use.
-Also see Limits for passenger automobiles on page 9.
+Also see Limits for passenger automobiles, later.

-If you acquired the property through a trade-in, special rules apply for determining the basis.

-recovery period, depreciation method, and convention.
-For more details, see Property acquired in a like-kind exchange or involuntary conversion on page 5.
+If you acquired the property through a trade-in, special rules apply for determining the basis, recovery period, depreciation method, and convention.
+For more details, see Property acquired in a like-kind exchange or involuntary conversion, earlier.
 Also, see Regulations section 1.168(i)-6(d)(3).